eric-mwakazi/eric-mwakazi/README.md

 ## [📫Email: mwakazieric@gmail.com](mailto:mwakazieric@gmail.com)

 ###  - 🌱 **About**
-👋 Hi there!
-I'm Eric Mwakazi, a skilled backend developer with expertise in Java, Python, Flask, and Node.js, specializing in creating robust, scalable web applications and APIs.
+👋 I'm Eric Mwakazi, a backend developer and DevOps engineer who builds scalable, high-performance systems using Java (Vert.x), Python (Flask), Node.js, and TypeScript.
+I also work with modern frontend frameworks like Angular Material to build cohesive full-stack solutions.

-💻 With a strong foundation in Python and Java I focus on building clean, efficient code to enhance user experiences.
-My experience extends to DevOps, where I’m proficient in tools like Docker, Kubernetes, Jenkins, Ansible, Terraform, Prometheus, and Grafana, allowing me to streamline CI/CD pipelines, automate infrastructure, and monitor applications effectively.

-🌐 I bring a solid grasp of full-stack development principles, including HTML, CSS, and JavaScript, and collaborate with frontend teams to deliver cohesive solutions.
-My database management experience in SQL and NoSQL ensures data integrity and optimal performance for dynamic applications.

-🛠️ Skilled in version control with Git and comfortable in Agile environments.
-☁️ I also have hands-on experience with cloud platforms like AWS and Azure, enabling me to design scalable and resilient cloud-based solutions.
+🛠️ I automate infrastructure and workflows using Python, Bash, Terraform, and Ansible, and streamline CI/CD with tools like Docker, Kubernetes, and Jenkins.
+With hands-on experience across AWS, Azure, and both SQL/NoSQL databases, I design and deploy cloud-native solutions that are fast, resilient, and production-ready.

+⚡ Passionate about clean code, smart automation, and building things that scale.

 🚀 Let’s connect and explore how we can bring impactful ideas to life!